 Actor Allusion: The character played by Janet Leigh gets in a car that is similar to one she drove in Psycho, with a piece of film's score playing in the background.
 She also tells Laurie that the shower is clogged - a reference to her character's famous death in the film.
-The character was intended as an Actor Allusion to PJ Soles - as it was named after her character from Carrie (1976), but it was played by Leigh after Soles failed to give them an answer, meaning that its name being similar to Psycho's antagonist Norman Bates was a coincidence.
+The character was originally intended as an Actor Allusion to PJ Soles - as it was named after her character from Carrie (1976), but it was played by Leigh after Soles failed to give them an answer, meaning that its name being similar to Psycho's antagonist Norman Bates was a coincidence.
 Likewise, Norma's motherly attitude towards Laurie was intended as this, to serve as a nod to the fact that mother and daughter were starring alongside each other.

 John Carpenter was originally considered as a director.
 But after disagreements about money, he walked off the project.

 The killer's death had multiple original possibilities - including Laurie trapping him in between a retractable gym floor and then stabbing him with a javelin - or being eventually cut in half by a helicopter's rotor blades.